Evci, U. (2022). Elections in Turkey: Three Articles Analyzing Electoral Manipulation

 PUBLICATIONS ABOUT MY WORK:

-Evci, U. and Kaminski, M. (March, 2020 – Presentation Cancelled due to COVID-19).
+Evci, U. and Kaminski, M. (March, 2020 – Presented During the 2022 Public Choice Society Annual Meeting after COVID-19 Cancellations in 2020 and 2021 ).
 Shot in the foot: Unintended political consequences of electoral engineering in the Turkish parliamentary elections in 2018.
 To be presented at 2020 Public Choice Annual Meetings; March 12 – March 14 2020; Newport Beach, CA.